-- Must have a valid state issued ID; valid KY driver's license preferred
+- Must have a state issue ID; a valid driver's license preferred

 - Must have reliable transportation.

-- Ability to communicate effectively and interact with people from diverse backgrounds.
+- Ability to interact effectively with people from diverse backgrounds.

 - Demonstrated computer literacy skills, using MS Office applications and other basic data systems including internet navigation.

-- Must be dependable and able to meet deadlines.
+- Must be honest, dependable and able to meet deadlines.